 Butler’s pantries are multi-purpose spaces that offer increased kitchen space.
 When entertaining guests, you can store dirty dishes and prep items in this area to get them out of the main entertaining space.
 Add character to this space by making it a fun design element using unique materials or bold interior design ideas that you might not use throughout the rest of the kitchen.

-More pantry space in your kitchen is possible through any number of solutions.
+There are many solutions to increasing pantry space in your kitchen.
 From a single cabinet to a butler’s pantry, your kitchen has more pantry storage potential than you might think.

 Collaborating with a design-build team that will assist you in identifying your habits, routines, needs, and desires is crucial.
 Together, you can create a personalized solution that fits your lifestyle.